 Kiluron blew out a breath.
 “Fine.
 I’m just going to guess then.
 We’ll take the rightmost door.”

-Kiluron started to walk towards it, but as he did, a blood curdling, inhuman shriek rippled from the leftmost door with such force that Kiluron stumbled backwards, and Doil clapped his hands to his ears, dropping his scavenged sword.
+Kiluron started to walk towards it, but as he did, a blood curdling, inhuman shriek rippled through the leftmost door with such force that Kiluron stumbled backwards, and Doil clapped his hands to his ears, dropping his scavenged sword.

 When his ears had stopped ringing and his head had cleared, Kiluron faced the leftmost door and squared his shoulders.
 “On second thought, let’s go this way,” he said, the false confidence in his voice belying the paleness of his features.
 The attempt fooled neither him, nor Doil.

 The stairway eventually ended in a sort of wide, low hall.
 The side walls were gently curved, and flowed into the rear and front walls with a smoothness beyond the capacity of modern architects and masons.
-Each side wall was further divided into several panels, each of which contained a relief depicting a scene, although there was a distinct absence of human or animal forms in all of the renderings.
-The ceiling was simple, consisting of a broad, low, continuous arch, the peak of which was only slightly higher than Kiluron’s head.
+Each side wall was further divided into several panels, each of which contained a relief depicting a scene, although there was again a distinct absence of human or animal forms in all of the renderings.
+The ceiling was simple, consisting of a broad, low, continuous arch, the peak of which was only a few handspans higher than Kiluron’s head.
 At the far end of the chamber was a set of double doors, which were closed.
 Kiluron wondered what it implied for Herlglut that these were the first doors that were not still open following the priest’s passage.

 Cautiously, Kiluron approached the doors with Doil a few steps behind.
 “Well, I guess we could see if they’re locked,” Kiluron said, hoping they would be.
 He pushed on the door.

 To Kiluron’s and Doil’s disappointment, the double doors swung silently open onto the massive chamber beyond, and the reason for the previous silence became clear.
 As soon as the doors opened, they were immersed in a barrage of sound: demons screeching, explosions going off, steel clashing, people yelling.
 It was a cacophony of violent noise that was decidedly overwhelming.
 Gripping his sword, Kiluron took a deep breath and charged into the chamber.
-Doil muttered something under his breath and followed a second later.
+Doil muttered something under his breath and followed a half step behind.

 “Come on!”
 Kiluron shouted to Doil, striving to be heard above the din of combat.
 “Go for the summoners!”
 He didn’t know if they would be able to kill the summoners with steel weapons, but that seemed a better bet than the demons, which they couldn’t even reach.

 Turning, the summoner took in the sight of Kiluron lying, half-conscious, on the ground, with Doil standing defiantly in front of him.
 Extending a single finger, the summoner sent a bolt of lightning at Doil, who raised his scavenged sword as if he could somehow block the electricity with the steel blade.